-Even though ITP affects more people than hemophilia — approximately 10 times more people — this disease is not as well known.
-This day is a chance to educate the public on what it is and how to support those who have it.
+Even though ITP affects more people than hemophilia — approximately 10 times more people — ITP isn't as well known.
+Sport Purple for Platelets Day offers a chance to educate the public on what it is and how to support those who have it.

 It supports those who suffer from ITP

-Not only does this day raise money for programs and research funds, but also the ITP community benefits socially.
-Fundraising events connect ITP sufferers with one another — and the environment can be therapeutic in a way that helps alleviate anxiety.
+Not only does Sport Purple for Platelets Day raise money for programs and research funds, but the ITP community also benefits, socially.
+Fundraising events connect ITP sufferers with one another — and the environment can be therapeutic in a way that helps alleviate their anxiety.

 It raises money for a worthy cause